Freedom For Families

 Bugzi: Empowering Young Children with Independent Mobility

-Bugzi is loaned to families for free after attending an assessment with one of our Occupational Therapists.
+Bugzi is loaned to families free of charge after an assessment with one of our Occupational Therapists.
 Applications for the free Bugzi loan scheme should be made with the support of a health professional and via the Bugzi website.
 We conduct Bugzi Assessments from our Head Office in Solihull.

 Get Involved With RDAC